yeldiRium/qmk-crkbd-neo2/README.md

 optimization and I will not take requests.
 If you like it, feel free to use it, tweak it, whatever.

+I also have an [alternative layout for the ErgoDox EZ](https://github.com/yeldiRium/qmk-ergodox-ez-neo2/).

 - [Layer 1](#layer-1) Lowercase, upppercase and typographical characters
 - [Layer 2](#layer-2) Special characters for programming
 - [Layer 3](#layer-3) WASD-like movement keys and number block